Abrahamogbedobor/post-install-config/README.md

 <img src="https://i.imgur.com/Rc4RjmB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The figure above describe the steps used to grant access to anyone (ananimous user) who visited osTicket website to be able to cretae a ticket.
-Meaning, those who are not user of the platform could visit it and raise a ticket regarding any issues.
-On the admin panel, settings and user settions buttons are used as shown above.
+The figure above shows the steps used in granting access to anyone (ananimous user) visiting osTicket website, the ability to cretae a ticket.
+Meaning, those who are not agent-users of the platform could visit it and raise a ticket regarding any issues.
+On the admin panel, settings and users buttons are used as shown above.
 </p>
 <br />